KushalVenkatesh/r-wrapper-nlc/README.md

 * You must have curl command instaled in your machine.

 We suggest to you use RStudio enviroment.
-This project already has a Rproj file (r-wrapper.Rproj).
+This project already has a Rproj file (r-wrapper-nlc.Rproj).